magnafilix/scraping-service/README.md

 $ npm run start
 ```

 When application is up and running, make request to `http://localhost:3000?url=https://www.google.com`.
-You should receive `body` (html) and `headers.`
+You should receive `body` (html) and `headers`.